serguun42/Social-Picker-API/README.md

-# Social-Picker-API
+# Social Picker API

-This project is used to extract media from various posting platforms like Twitter, Reddit, Pixiv, Youtube, Tiktok, Osnova and many others.
-It's written for Node.js and it works as local service for other local services, e.g. [Anime Ultra Bot](https://github.com/serguun42/Anime-Ultra-Bot) or [Social Picker Vue](https://github.com/serguun42/Social-Picker-Vue).
+Extract media from various posting platforms like Twitter, Reddit, Pixiv, Youtube, Tiktok, Osnova and many others.
+This project written in Typescript for Node.js and it works as REST service for other services, e.g. [Anime Ultra Bot](https://github.com/serguun42/Anime-Ultra-Bot) or [Social Picker Vue](https://github.com/serguun42/Social-Picker-Vue).

 ## Usage